 How does St. Paul educate the whole child?
 We provide ample opportunity for a child to flourish in multiple disciplines.

-Our robust co-curricular program, including fine arts, foreign language, music, physical education, and library, gives children an opportunity to expand their horizons and experience new things.
+Our robust co-curricular program, including fine arts, music, physical education, library, and STEAM gives children an opportunity to expand their horizons and experience new things.

 The faculty has designed classes that are purposeful, using their understanding of developmental stages to integrate new skills as each child grows.